harmony-one/x/progress/rikako-hatoya.md

+2023-12-11 Mon: Added tests for RelayAuth [https://github.com/harmony-one/x/pull/348] (40% -> 67%).
+These tests are complex to write since the original code includes a lot of logError throws, timer functions, and case handling using AppConfig values.
+Will further work on refactoring the original code to isolate them.
+Assisted Julia in resolving .trivia bugs.
+---

+2023-12-10 Sun: Continued investigating the ActionsView issues, and some of the bugs that may be side affects of dispatch queue, clogging the main thread.

+2023-12-09 Sat: Continued investigating how to conduct unit tests regarding OSLog.

+2023-12-08 Fri: Added tests for KeychainService (100%) [https://github.com/harmony-one/x/pull/340], Persistence (100%) [https://github.com/harmony-one/x/pull/341], and AppSettings (93%) [https://github.com/harmony-one/x/pull/337].
+[Resolved threading issues](https://github.com/harmony-one/x/commit/8b81c998e7f21cd18e304f49ed78732e867f689f) again which kept blocking the entire test from running (it was due to calling main thread on dispatch queue numerous times).

 2023-12-07 Thu: Added tests and refactored code for LogStore (94%) and AppSettings (92%).
 Cleaned code for ConverterTests.
 Investigating how to provide coverage for code that dispatches notification (OSLog, warnings, NSNotification) - they seem better if covered in integration testing but finding a work around to bring their unit test coverage to 100%.

 2023-12-06 Wed: Solved threading error from SpeechRecognition.swift which was causing entire tests to fail.
 Cleaned code that wasn't being used.
 Updated tests for SettingsView, and all the Intents tests to 100% (SurpriseIntent, AppSettingsIntent, NewSessionIntent, PlayPauseIntent, IntentManager, VoiceAIShortcuts).
 Helping fix the unit tests for ActionsView, which require UI testing (still investigating issue).